 There’s a lot to do in Byron Bay, so be prepared to spend much longer here than you might intend!

 The Gold Coast is found just across the border into Queensland.
-Just over an hour’s drive south from Byron Bay, the Gold Coast is famous for its glitzy high rise buildings that seem to rise from the sweeping beaches.
+Just over an hour’s drive north from Byron Bay, the Gold Coast is famous for its glitzy high rise buildings that seem to rise from the sweeping beaches.
 This area is classic Australia, cities built by golden sands and perpetually shrouded in sunlight.